nextgrid/nextgrid.github.io/README.md

 1. Use technology of your coice
 2. We recommend checking out [https://stable-baselines.readthedocs.io/](https://stable-baselines.readthedocs.io/)
 3. We recommend to use machine that we will provide to you.
 It is a google cloud VM with 16 CPU's and 60 GB of RAM.
 1 machine per team, leaders will get credentials to it.
+   You will get IP and if you use `http://{IP}` you will get to the visualization tools called Tensorboard and if you use `https://{IP}` you will get Jupyter-Lab environment.
 4. Another hardware option is to use [google colab](https://colab.research.google.com/)

 **P. S.** If you have some special needs just ask @Jacek Płocharczyk and he will make whatever machine you want :)